skip to content

 Elements of the offence

-A person who drives, or attempts to drive, a motor vehicle while there is more than the 'prescribed concentration' of alcohol in the person's blood is guilty of the offence of exceed prescribed concentration of alcohol [Road Traffic Act 1961 (SA) s 47B].
+It is an offence for a person to drive, or attempt to drive, a motor vehicle with the prescribed concentration of alcohol in their blood [Road Traffic Act 1961 (SA) s 47B].

-The prescribed concentration of alcohol (PCA) for holders of an unconditional licence is 0.05 blood alcohol concentration (BCA).
-For unlicensed drivers or drivers of “prescribed vehicles”, the PCA is zero [Road Traffic Act 1961 (SA) s 47A].
+The prescribed concentration of alcohol (PCA) for holders of an unconditional licence is a concentration of 0.05 grams or more of alcohol in 100 millilitres of blood.
+For unlicensed drivers or drivers of prescribed vehicles (see below), the PCA is zero [Road Traffic Act 1961 (SA) s 47A].

-• those with a gross vehicle mass exceeding 15 tonnes
+• a vehicle with a gross vehicle mass exceeding 15 tonnes

 • a prime mover with an unladen mass exceeding 4 tonnes

-• a bus designed to carry more than 12 persons (including the driver) — applies whether passengers are being carried or not
+• a bus designed to carry more than 12 persons (including the driver) (whether passengers are being carried or not)

 • a motor vehicle designed principally to carry between 8 and 12 passengers and that is used regularly for carrying passengers for hire, or for a business or community purpose — applies whether passengers are being carried or not.